 This clause describes the rules for error free operation with T = 1:

-The first block sent to the UICC shall be either an I-block with N(S) = 0 or an S-block.
+The first block sent to the UICC shall be either an I-block or an S-block.

+The first I-block of each sender shall use N(S) = 0.

 If a sender S sends I(Ns(S), 0), the block is acknowledged by the receiver R with an I(Nr(S), M).
 The contents of I(Nr(S)) indicate data transfer data and that the receiver is ready to receive the next block from the sender.

 If a sender S sends an I(Ns(S), 1) it should be acknowledged by the receiver R with R(Nr(R)), where Ns(S) Nr(R), to indicate that the received block was correct and that the receiver is ready to receive the next block.

+If the NAD byte is used to indicate LSIs, all I-blocks and R-blocks related to the transfer of one APDU shall be sent on the same LSI.

+If the NAD byte is used to indicate LSIs, sequence numbers Ns and Nr are of global significance.
+I.e. only one pair of counters is used, which are incremented independently, irrespective of the LSIs that the blocks belong to.

 The UICC might need more than BWT to process the previously received block, an S(WTX request) is sent by the UICC.
 The terminal shall acknowledge with an S(WTX response).
 The new allocated time starts at the leading edge of the last character of the S(WTX response).
+If the NAD byte is used to indicate LSIs, S(WTX …) blocks shall be exchanged on the same LSI as the previously received block.

-To change the value of IFSD, the terminal sends an S(IFS request).
-The request shall be acknowledged by the UICC with an S(IFS response) with the same INF.
-The new IFSD is assumed to be valid as long as no new S(IFS request) has been received by the UICC.
+To change the value of IFSC/IFSD, the UICC/terminal sends an S(IFS request).
+The request shall be acknowledged by the terminal/UICC with an S(IFS response) with the same INF.
+The new IFSC/IFSD is assumed to be valid as long as no new S(IFS request) has been received by the terminal/UICC.
+If the NAD byte is used to indicate LSIs, IFSC and IFSD are of global significance.
+S(IFS …) blocks shall be exchanged on LSI 0.

 When the receiver has received the number of characters as indicated in the value of the LEN and EDC the receiver returns the right to send.